How do you make cybersecurity tech buying decisions? Here’s what your peers say.

 Even though we all like to think that technology purchases are based strictly on rational criteria, it is clear from the research that a vendor’s reputation and trust in an individual salesperson still play a critical role in many final technology purchase decisions.

 … IT Ops has the final say in cybersecurity purchase decisions

 One highlight from the survey indicates that IT Operations share a significant portion of the purchase decision-making process with security teams.
 Among survey respondents, IT Ops has the final say in cybersecurity purchase decisions (38%) compared to the security team and CISO (32%).
 France appears to counter this trend, where operations have much less influence in the final say (18%).

 A warning on cybersecurity investments as we move into 2021

 While Executive Board support is expanding and cybersecurity budgets are generally increasing, the research has raised a red flag when it comes to executing the investment decisions we make.
 That’s because IT and security professionals admit only 50% of their cybersecurity technology investments get fully utilized.

 There may be several reasons why our cybersecurity technology investments may not realize their full potential in protecting our organizations.
 Given the shortage in cybersecurity talent, companies may be frustrated in lacking the staff resources to fully implement solutions beyond their initial deployment.
 It could also be a sign that too many security technology solutions are still overly complex, or do not integrate well with legacy systems.

 In any case, one of the key recommendations in the report emphasizes that a proper Proof of Concept (PoC) should be conducted before making any technology buying decision.

-Here are the type of questions to ask when making your evaluation.
+Here are the questions to ask when making your evaluation.